Out-of-Unit Membership Guidelines

 who use American Sign Language

-who do not have consistent or reliable language interpretation or
+who do not have consistent or reliable language interpretation or accommodation

-But, a copy of your membership record (called an out-of-unit membership record) can be created and transferred to the Utah Valley Ward.
+Your membership record stays in your local or geographic ward while an out-of-unit membership record can be created and transferred to the Utah Valley Ward.

 You can be seen on the ward directories and class rolls in both your local ward and in the Utah Valley Ward.